aunghtetpaing10/restaurant_management_agents/README.md

 This project is a **demo multi-agent system** for a restaurant assistant, built with [CrewAI Flow](https://crewai.com), SQLite, and MCP-compatible tools.

-It is designed to showcase your ability to:

-- **Design a restaurant database** and access it via MCP.
-- **Build custom tools** for menu search, order lookup, reservations, and preferences.
-- **Orchestrate multiple agents** (intent classifier, specialists, composer) in a Flow with conditional routing.
-- **Use Pydantic models** for structured outputs and state management.
-- **Add memory** to remember customer preferences across conversations.
-- **Support both single-shot and interactive multi-turn chats** with a clarification step.

 ---

 ## Features